 It’s also key to remember that when you release equity in a house you unexpectedly may not fully cover the costs of your care.
 This often occurs when a person’s condition worsens prematurely without warning.

-Before searching for care and making a decision regarding funding you should estimate the full cost of your care, remembering to factor in the possibility of a more intensive care requirement in years to come (you can use our handy Care Cost Calculator to generate an accurate idea of the prospective future cost of care).
+Before searching for care and making a decision regarding funding you should estimate the full cost of your care, remembering to factor in the possibility of a more intensive care requirement in years to come.

 As well as the video above where Martin Lewis talks about why you should speak to an advisor before taking out an equity release scheme, we recommend you watch this really useful video from the government’s Money Advice Service where individual’s talk about the benefits of taking independent financial advice.